 It is the responsibility of the student to be informed of and to observe all regulations and procedures regarding tuition, room and board, fees, payments, refunds, and financial aid.
-In no case will a policy be waived or a variance granted because a student pleads unawareness of the policy or asserts that he/she/they was not informed of it by an advisor or other University authority or official.
-More detailed information can be found on the enrollment services website at https://hub.oglethorpe.edu/billing-payments/ Please consult Sec.
+In no case will a policy be waived or a variance granted because students plead unawareness of the policy or assert that they were not informed of it by an advisor or other University authority or official.
+More detailed information can be found on the enrollment services website at https://hub.oglethorpe.edu/billing-payments/.
+Please consult Sec.
 1.1. for a more comprehensive statement concerning student responsibilities.